shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 When learning how to use make it is best to avoid the default rules and put in explicit rules for each file.

 ## Exercise 1: Simple Makefile
-\* You must complete this [Google Survey](https://docs.google.com/forms/d/e/1FAIpQLSft0f3fr4rMs0LIK2KWWbEs2EMYqQSBPFYjAcQzJWgQM3eq_A/viewform?usp=sf_link) to get credit for Exercises 1 & 2 \*
+\* You must complete this [Google Survey](https://docs.google.com/forms/d/e/1FAIpQLSft0f3fr4rMs0LIK2KWWbEs2EMYqQSBPFYjAcQzJWgQM3eq_A/viewform?usp=sf_link) to get credit for Exercises 1 & 2 \*<br>

-You will need to be logged in to your \@mail.csuchico email in order to take the Google Survey.<br>
+Note: You will need to be logged in to your \@mail.csuchico email in order to take the Google Survey.
+If you get a message that you are unable to access the survey, try using your Chico portal username and password to login to Google.
+If you are not sure how to proceed, feel free to ask for help!<br>

 You will need the 211 Starter Pack for this assignment, so if you haven't already, download 211-starter-pack.tar and extract (unpack) the archive file.<br>